Healthy Halloween Recipes: Apricot Jack-o’-Lanterns

 I also like to make these healthy Halloween treats as a snack for my kids at home.
 Since the store-bought cookie icing I’ve used keeps in its packet (even after opening) for a long time, I can quickly draw faces on a few apricots as an afternoon treat whenever they ask for them.

-Gather up the three ingredients that are needed to make these Halloween treats and get started.
+Gather up the three ingredients that are needed to make these Jack-O-Lanterns and get started.
 I know your kids will love them as much as mine do.

 - 12 dried apricots

-- 2 large mint leaf, each sliced into 6 long strips
+- 2 large mint leaves, each sliced into 6 long strips

 - chocolate cookie icing